Our charitable and community work

 The remit of the BMA Giving committee includes:

-• distributing £75,000 in 2025, on behalf of the finance committee to applicant charities
+• distributing £75,000 per year, on behalf of the finance committee, to applicant charities

 • monitoring the impact of the BMA’s charitable donations